groupby/elements-view/packages/web-components/@sfx/search-box/README.md

 #### `sfx::searchbox_cleared`

-Dispatched when the value within the search box area is cleared when a user clicks on the clear button.
+Dispatched when a user clicks on the clear button.

 #### `sfx::searchbox_click_event`